 Bullying is about power and control.
 Bullying is a conscious, willful, deliberate, repeated and hostile (aggressive) activity marked by an imbalance of power, with the intent to harm and/or the threat of aggression.
 About one in five children are bullied regularly in Canada.
 Bullying can have harmful effects, that can cause mental health problems, poor school success, and can lead to deadly violence and suicide.

 The different types of bullying are:

 - Verbal Bullying: name-calling, put-downs, threats, spreading rumours, making rude or stereotypical comments about one’s culture, ethnicity, sexual orientation, gender, race, and/or religion.

 - Religious Bullying: making fun of someone’s religion, beliefs and rituals.
-Leaving people out because of their religion.
+Leaving people out because of their religion, or non-belief.

 - Social Bullying: exclusion, gossip, ganging up, mobbing, scapegoating, humiliating others, coercing, gestures or graffiti intended to put others down, breaking up friendships on purpose.